wp-plugins/simple-code-insert-shortcode/readme.txt

 Preface

 Thank you for using SCI Shortcode Plugin for WordPress.
 I hope this plugin will provide you with useful functionality.
-I'll be thankful for any feedback.

 Best regards,
 Lodel Geraldo